tesschin/kaist-jisungpark.github.io/index.md

   overlay_filter: 0.2 # same as adding an opacity of 0.5 to a black background
 ---
 ## About Me
-Hello!
+Hi!
 My name is Jisung Park.
 I am a PhD student in Department of Mechanical Engineering at Korea Advanced Institute of Science and Technology.
 {: style="text-align: justify;"}

 ## Research Interests